Kademlia: Locating nodes

 Node lookups can proceed asynchronously.
 The quantity of simultaneous lookups is denoted by α and is typically three.
 A node initiates a FIND_NODE request by querying to the α nodes in its own k-buckets that are the closest ones to the desired key.
 When these recipient nodes receive the request, they will look in their k-buckets and return the k closest nodes to the desired key that they know.
-The requester will update a results list with the results (node IDs) it receives, keeping the k best ones (the k nodes that are closer to the searched key) that respond to queries.
+The requester will update a results list with the results (node IDs) it receives, keeping the k best ones (the k nodes which are closer to the searched key) that respond to queries.
 Then the requester will select these k best results and issue the request to them, and iterate this process again and again.
-Because every node has a better knowledge of its own surroundings than any other node has, the received results will be other nodes that are every time closer and closer to the searched key.
+Since every node has a better knowledge of its own surroundings than any other node has, the received results will be other nodes that are every time closer and closer to the searched key.
 The iterations continue until no nodes are returned that are closer than the best previous results.
 When the iterations stop, the best k nodes in the results list are the ones in the whole network that are the closest to the desired key.

 The node information can be augmented with round trip times, or RTT.
 This information will be used to choose a time-out specific for every consulted node.
 When a query times out, another query can be initiated, never surpassing α queries at the same time.